munin-monitoring/munin/doc/architecture/index.rst

 The node is a small agent running on each monitored host.
 We can have agent-less monitoring but this is a special case that will be addressed later.
+On machines without native support for Perl scripting you can use `munin-c <https://github.com/munin-monitoring/munin-c>`_, which is a C rewrite of munin node components.
+(Look for the details in the :ref:`munin-c chapter <munin-c>`.)

 Note that an usual setup involves having a node running also on the master host, in order to munin to monitor itself.